offthewallace/DP_CNN/README.md

   Utils.py

-  The introduction of each files and functionn from the source code} The source code can be find in the attached link inside of email
+  The introduction of each files and functionn from the source code

   1.Input.py: It is the file for simple import the mnist or extract the Cifar10 files as input, so I dont think I will keep this file for my research project since I already had my input function in my own CNN file.